kdcouture/data-structures-and-algorithms/README.md

  Constructor        O(1)                  O(1)
  add                O(1)                  O(1)
  includes           O(n)                  O(1)
+ append             O(n)                  O(1)
+ insertBefore       O(n)                  O(1)
+ insertAfter        O(n)                  O(1)
 ## API
 <!-- Description of each method publicly available to your Linked List -->
 LinkedList
 add(T toAdd) -- This method takes in an object to add into the front of the linked list.
 includes(T toFind) -- This method takes in an object to look for in the linked list. returns true if found, false otherwise.
 toString() -- This method returns a string built from the linked list data.
+append(T toAppend) -- This method appends the given value to the end of the linked list.
+insertBefore(T toFind, T toAdd) -- This method will search for a given value toFind and will place the new value toAdd infront of the element found.
+Throws execption if not found.
+insertAfter(T toFind, T toAdd) -- This method will search for given value toFind and will place a new node with value toAdd after it.
+Throws execption if not found.
 # 401 Code Challenges
 <!-- -->
 # [Binary Search](https://github.com/kdcouture/data-structures-and-algorithms/tree/master/code401challenges/BinarySearch)